jpb06/nestjs-prisma-postgres-sandbox/README.md

 ### 🔶 run locally

 #### 👇 Since our prisma schemas are split within modules, we will have to merge them all in one file prisma can understand.
-Let's do just that:
+Let's do just that

 ```bash
 yarn prisma:merge
 ```

-#### 👇 Now, we need to tell prisma to generate in node_modules the code actually allowing us to interact with the database:
+#### 👇 Now, we need to tell prisma to generate in node_modules the code actually allowing us to interact with the database

 ```bash
 yarn prisma:gen
 ```

 #### 👇 You will need docker and docker-compose to get the postgres database up and running.
-You can use this command to launch the database container:
+You can use this command to launch the database container

 ```bash
 yarn docker
 ```

-#### 👇 Then, let's inject some data in our dev database using:
+#### 👇 Then, let's inject some data in our dev database using

 ```bash
 yarn prisma:seed
 ```

-#### 👇 We can now launch the backend in dev:
+#### 👇 We can now launch the backend in dev

 ```bash
 yarn dev
 ```

-#### 😵 You can do the merge, gen & seed steps all at once using the following command:
+#### 😵 You can do the merge, gen & seed steps all at once using the following command

 ```bash
 yarn dev:db